Star Wars: Merchandising

-George Lucas made much of his fortune by retaining his rights to the franchise's merchandising.
+George Lucas made much of his fortune by retaining the rights to Star Wars merchandising.

 The success of the Star Wars films led the franchise to become one of the most merchandised franchises in the world.
 While filming the original 1977 film, George Lucas decided to take a $500,000 pay cut to his salary as director in exchange for full ownership of the franchise's merchandising rights.
 By 1987, the first three films have made billion in merchandising revenue.
 By 2012, the first six films produced approximately billion in merchandising revenue.

 Kenner Products made the first Star Wars action figures to coincide with the release of the original film, and today the original figures are highly valuable.
 Since the 1990s, Hasbro holds the rights to create action figures based on the saga.
 Pez dispensers began to be produced in 1997.
 Star Wars was the first intellectual property to be licensed in Lego history.
 Lego has produced animated parody short films and mini-series to promote their Star Wars sets.
 The Lego Star Wars video games are critically acclaimed bestsellers.

 In 1977, the board game Star Wars: Escape from the Death Star was released.
 (Note: It is not to be confused with the board game of the same name published in 1990.)
 A Star Wars Monopoly and themed versions of Trivial Pursuit and Battleship were released in 1997, with updated versions released in subsequent years.
 The board game Risk has been adapted in two editions by Hasbro: The Clone Wars Edition (2005) and the Original Trilogy Edition (2006).
 Three Star Wars tabletop role-playing games have been developed: a version by West End Games in the 1980s and 1990s, one by Wizards of the Coast in the 2000s, and one by Fantasy Flight Games in the 2010s.

 Star Wars Trading Cards have been published since the first "blue" series, by Topps, in 1977.
 Dozens of series have been produced, with Topps being the licensed creator in the United States.
 Each card series are of film stills or original art.
 Many of the cards have become highly collectible with some very rare "promos", such as the 1993 Galaxy Series II "floating Yoda" P3 card often commanding US$1,000 or more.
 While most "base" or "common card" sets are plentiful, many "insert" or "chase cards" are very rare.
 From 1995 until 2001, Decipher, Inc. had the license for, created, and produced the Star Wars Customizable Card Game.